gerritpilz/timing-prediction-pipeline/README.md

 ### 2. Design Compilation

 All paths are relative to the repository root.
+A generic sdc file is already included at Dataset/lib_sdc.

-For each design that should be part of the dataset, put all its Rtl files in a directory.
+For each design that should be part of the dataset, put all its RTL files in a directory and repeat the following steps outlined in the Design Compilation paragraph.
-A generic sdc file is already included at Dataset/lib_sdc .

 First, define the target clock in the SDC file: